-As previously mentioned, system preservation continues to be a challenge for our highways and local arterials.
+As previously mentioned, system preservation continues to be a challenge for the region's highways and local arterials.
 Part of the challenge is ensuring that life cycle costs (i.e., maintenance and preservation expenses) are considered and planned for when infrastructure projects are being developed.
-Because our roadway infrastructure represents hundreds of billions in investments, it is important that our assets are preserved and maintained.
-Making sure our previous investments will continue to serve future residents is a priority for SCAG and its partner agencies.
-But without the additional investments for preservation, pavement conditions on our local roads would significantly deteriorate by 2026 to a regional average PCI rating of below 58, which would require substantial expenditures for widespread major roadway rehabilitation and reconstruction projects.
+Because roadway infrastructure represents hundreds of billions in investments, it is important that these assets are preserved and maintained.
+Making sure previous investments will continue to serve future residents is a priority for SCAG and its partner agencies.
+Without the additional investments from SB 1 for preservation, pavement conditions on the local roads would have significantly deteriorated by 2026 to a regional average PCI rating of below 58, which would have required substantial expenditures for widespread major roadway rehabilitation and reconstruction projects.
 In addition, roadways with poor pavement are unsafe for bicyclists and motorists as they must swerve to avoid potholes.
 Lack of safe infrastructure also acts as a barrier against bicycling and walking.

-The rate of deterioration of our roadways and other assets is expected to accelerate significantly as maintenance continues to be deferred.
-As shown in Figure 15, with respect to roadways, deferred maintenance leads to much costlier repairs in the future.
+The rate of deterioration of the region's roadways and other assets was expected to accelerate significantly if maintenance continued to be deferred.
+As shown in Figure 14, with respect to roadways, deferred maintenance leads to much costlier repairs in the future.
 Minor repairs to keep our roadways in a state of good repair cost on average \$106,000 per highway lane mile, while major rehabilitation of a lane mile can cost an average of \$842,000.
-And as maintenance is deferred, the cost of bringing these assets back to a state of good repair is projected to grow exponentially.
+As maintenance is deferred, the cost of bringing these assets back to a state of good repair grows exponentially.

-FIGURE 15 - Cost Effectiveness of Pavement Treatment
+FIGURE 14 - Cost Effectiveness of Pavement Treatment